Things New and Old

 I do believe that he was already vitally /personally justified by the free grace of God at that point.
 However, he has not experienced the truth and reality of his justified state because he was not seeking it through faith in Christ but his own works.
 And when he did believe and obtained experiential justification by his faith, did he misunderstand it as his legal justification by his faith.

-I have been on this forum coming to 6 years now... and hardly heard Luther being mentioned.
+I have been on this forum for 6 years now... and hardly heard Luther being mentioned.
 But he is an idol among protestants - daughters of Rome!
 So many Baptists love the daughters and sons of Rome better than our own Gills and company better.

 sing